DanilVusenko86/PortalDeathmatch/README.md

 Then enter options to start server.<br>
 To connect use VPN like (Radmin or Hamachi)

+## Disable Portal:DM
+Its easy to disable Portal:DM just delete Launch Parameters and unbind to standard all keys in settings

 ## Keys
 - C   - spawn turrets
 - P   - spawn cubes